bilalElGohary/bilalElGohary/README.md

 # 👨‍💻 Hi there, I'm Bilal 👋

 I am a 16-year-old developer & artist.
 Focuses on building solid Backends and crafting intuitive UI/UX designs.
-Currently diving into fundamentals of FrontEnd and Linux Ricing and exploring the world of AI
+Currently diving into fundamentals of FrontEnd and Linux Ricing and exploring the world of AI.

 ### 🛠️ Expertise